dlt-hub/dlt/docs/website/docs/walkthroughs/create-a-pipeline.md

 # Create a pipeline

-This guide walks you through creating a pipeline that utilizes our [REST API Client](../general-usage/http/rest-client) to connect to [DuckDB](../dlt-ecosystem/destinations/duckdb).
+This guide walks you through creating a pipeline that uses our [REST API Client](../general-usage/http/rest-client) to connect to [DuckDB](../dlt-ecosystem/destinations/duckdb).
 Although this example uses DuckDB, you can adapt the steps to any source and destination by using the [command](../reference/command-line-interface#dlt-init) `dlt init <source> <destination>` and tweaking the pipeline accordingly.